kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

     "mev_type": full
 }
 ```

-You will use the above file by passing it in at runtime, enabling you to paramterize the entire
+You will use the above file by passing it in at runtime, effectively enabling you to define the way your network should look using parameters.

 #### Launch the network with `full MEV`

-####
+You can now launch the network

+#### Visit the website to see registered validators and delivered payloads

 ## Roadmap